LucaPaterlini/TL_LucaPaterlini/README.md

 ### Installing

-Install all dependancise by running
+Install all dependancise by running with root permits.

 ```
 ./setup_dependancies.sh